Skip to content

 A detail that never appears in benchmark discussions: what happens when downstream processing is slower than inference?

-This decoupling was not a theoretical architecture decision — it was the answer to real problems discovered during field testing.
+This decoupling was the answer to real problems discovered during field testing, not a theoretical architecture decision.
 Without the Redis buffer, a brief network timeout would have blocked the entire pipeline.

 What Comes Next